sinlerdev/Fusion/docs/tutorials/animation/transitions.md

 changes in our state objects, for example to smooth `position`'s movement.

 To achieve this, Fusion introduces 'follower' state objects.
-When you give them some 'goal' state object to follow, they'll smoothly move over time whenever the goal changes value:
+When you give them some 'goal' state object to follow, they'll smoothly move over time to match that goal whenever it changes value:

 ![A graph plotting the values of two state objects over time.
 One of them, the 'goal state', jumps up in value instantly.
 The other - the 'follower state' - smoothly increases in response.](FollowerGraph.png)